DieSchittigs/star-scraper/readme.md

 ## What's this?

 Star Scraper is built to aggregate ratings from different websites (e.g. Google Places, Facebook) into one average rating intended to be visibe on your website.
-This is especially useful for local businesses, that have reviews on Facebook *and* other platforms and want these ratings to be displayed on their homepage in a unified way.
+This is especially useful for (local) businesses, that have reviews on Facebook *and* other platforms and want these ratings to be displayed on their homepage in an unified way.
 It may also be used to display those little stars besides Google search results.

 ## Installation